ajsherrell/MarsRealEstate/README.md

 To add options to the Glide request, use the apply() method.
 For example, use apply() with placeholder() to specify a loading drawable, and use apply() with error() to specify an error drawable.
 To produce a grid of images, use a RecyclerView with a GridLayoutManager.
 To update the list of properties when it changes, use a binding adapter between the RecyclerView and the layout.
+- Binding expressions:
+Use binding expressions in XML layout files to perform simple programmatic operations, such as math or conditional tests, on bound data.
+To reference classes inside your layout file, use the <import> tag inside the <data> tag.
+- Web service query options:
+Requests to web services can include optional parameters.
+To specify query parameters in the request, use the @Query annotation in Retrofit.